sankamuk/SQLCheatsheet/MicrosoftSQLServer/NORTHWND/01/README.md

 select CompanyName, CustomerID from Customers where CustomerID NOT IN (select DISTINCT CustomerID from Orders)
 ```

-- 30. For employee Margaret Peacock id 4, check all customer who never placed any order with her.
+- For employee Margaret Peacock id 4, check all customer who never placed any order with her.

 ```
 select CompanyName, CustomerID from Customers where CustomerID NOT IN (select DISTINCT CustomerID from Orders JOIN Employees ON orders.EmployeeID = Employees.EmployeeID where Employees.EmployeeID = 4);
 ```

-- 31.1.
-Find customer who had made atleast one order with total value (not including discount) equal to or more 10000.
+- A Find customer who had made atleast one order with total value (not including discount) equal to or more 10000.
 For year 1998 only.

 ```
 select CustomerID, CompanyName from Customers where CustomerID in